0%

 When Should You Be Concerned?

-These symptoms are rare, but they should always be checked to ensure your eye is healing properly.
+These symptoms are uncommon, but they should never be ignored.
+Prompt assessment ensures your eye is healing safely and any complications are treated early.

 Why Clarity Doesn’t Always Equal Stability